osism/osism.github.io/docs/guides/configuration-guide/proxy.md

 Furthermore, the documentation of certain implementations is not very clear in its statements.

-It usually makes sense to exclude all [private ipv4 networks](https://www.rfc-editor.org/rfc/rfc1918) when the involved technology supports this.
+It usually makes sense to exclude all [private ipv4 networks](https://www.rfc-editor.org/rfc/rfc1918) when the involved technology supports this because these private networks or network areas are typicall relatively rarely accessed via a proxy anyway but there is a high potential that a network which is required to be reached directly is overlooked.
 :::

 We therefore try to choose the clearest examples possible.